Growzone: 2 - 9

 The Red Cedar is not really a Cedar but is actually a juniper.
 It has a medium growth rate of 12-24” per year with sticky foliage that is a dull green and in the winter can turn brown or purple.
 In the open its branches extend to the ground giving excellent protection.
 It is native to most of the US from Canada to Florida and Texas.
 Plant trees that come from your native area if possible for best survival.

 It normally grows 30 or more ft tall with some specimens reaching over 80 ft and 30 ft wide.
-It can live a very long life with some specimens in Iowa are over 500 years old on rocky high spots.
-Wind and ice storms sometimes damage its small root system and weak wood.
+It can live a very long life with some specimens in Iowa are over 500 years old on rocky high spots and is the only native evergreen to Iowa state wide.
 Deer will usually not eat this species, have seen some damage by rabbits in a very bad winter.
 The female plants have a large number of berries that many kinds of birds eat.

 It will grow in hardiness zones from 2-9 with the shape being variable from columnar to pyramidal, in the north it tends to be the latter.
 Will grow in the poorest of soils and does not prefer the better or moist soils.
 It seems the higher the soil PH the better this plant likes it and will “grow in the middle of a gravel road” and be happy.
 Likes an airy site and should not be planted in the middle but on the outside of windbreaks for longest life.